NillionNetwork/nillion-docs/docs/js-client.md

 ### Install the JavaScript Client

-Install the following packages in your browser application (i.e. React / Nextjs)
+Install the following packages in your browser application (i.e. React / Nextjs).
+The Nillion client is composed of three main packages:

+- **_@nillion/client-wasm_**: Collection of utility functions exported from Rust to WebAssembly, providing core functionality for the Nillion ecosystem.
+- **_@nillion/client-vms_**: Primary gRPC client that combines payments and network operations into a simple API.
+This package supports both web browsers and Node.js environments.
+- **_@nillion/client-react-hooks_**: React hooks built on top of @nillion/client-vms and integrated with @tanstack/react-query for seamless React application development.

 <Tabs>